Hardman & Co Video | Chesnara (CSN) Presentation and Q&A with Management

 Presentation and Q&A with Management

-In this edition of Hardman Talks we were joined by the senior management of Surface Transforms, an established Life and Pensions Consolidator in the UK and Europe.
+In this edition of Hardman Talks we were joined by the senior management of Chesnara, an established Life and Pensions Consolidator in the UK and Europe.
 Watch it here: https://youtu.be/QA2QNlqcvOo

 Chief Executive Steve Murray and Group Finance Director David Rimmington discuss Chesnara's FY22 results and progress with analyst Brian Moretta.